11/6/2024

 speaker

 Sure.
-So particularly in like our targeted markets business, where we would have things like our public sector business or especially human services businesses, ones where we have been getting some of their rate and ones where in some of the prior periods, we had some adverse development, we're seeing improvements in the action year results there as we have taken action in those books, both pricing wise and terms and conditions wise and appetite wise, so that we're seeing a much improved results out of those targeted markets and consistent results in the workers comp.
+So particularly in like our targeted markets business where we would have things like our public sector business or especially human services businesses, ones where we have been getting sitting at their rate and ones where in some of the prior periods we had some adverse development, We're seeing improvements in the action year results there as we have taken action in those books, both pricing-wise and terms and conditions-wise and appetite-wise, so that we're seeing much improved results out of those targeted markets and consistent results in the workers' comp.

 speaker